fbpx

 • red pepper flakes

-fresh vegetables serves with peanut noodles on a cutting board such as green onions (spring onions), bell pepper, courgette and carrot.
+Fresh vegetables for the peanut noodles recipe are shown on a cutting board such as green onions (spring onions), bell pepper, zucchini and carrot.

 Variations & Substitutions